brianc/node-deprecate/README.md

 ### deprecate.stream

-The to which output is written.
+The stream to which output is written.
 Defaults to `process.stderr`.

 ### deprecate.log(message)